Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 - [Delete a Certificate](#delete-a-certificate)
 - [List Certificates](#list-certificates)

-### Create a certificate
+### Create a Certificate
-Create a certificate to be stored in the Azure Key Vault.
+Create a Certificate to be stored in the Azure Key Vault.
-- `beginCreateCertificate` creates a new certificate in the Azure Key Vault.
-If a certificate with the same name already exists then a new version of the certificate is created.
+- `beginCreateCertificate` creates a new Certificate in the Azure Key Vault.
+If a Certificate with the same name already exists then a new version of the Certificate is created.

 ```Java
 import com.azure.core.util.polling.LongRunningOperationStatus;